Beloeil, Belgium

 Belœil ([bɛlœj]; Baileul; Beleul) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 It is around 10 km south of Ath.
-On 1 January 2006 the municipality had 13,347 inhabitants.
-The total area is 61.55 km², giving a population density of 217 inhabitants per km².
+On 1 January 2024 the municipality had 14,244 inhabitants.
+The total area is 62.26 km², giving a population density of 229 inhabitants per km².

-The municipality consists of the following districts: Aubechies, Basècles, Belœil, Ellignies-Sainte-Anne, Grandglise, Quevaucamps, Ramegnies, Stambruges, Thumaide, and Wadelincourt.

-The municipality is named after the château of Belœil, once the seat of Charles-Joseph, Prince of Ligne, a military officer and man of letters who corresponded with Jean-Jacques Rousseau and Voltaire.
+The municipality is named after the château of Belœil, once the seat of Charles-Joseph, 7th Prince of Ligne, a military officer and man of letters who corresponded with Jean-Jacques Rousseau and Voltaire.

+Geography

+Location

+Both an agricultural and touristic municipality, Belœil spans an altitude ranging from 25 m in the west, near the E42 highway, to 95 m in the southeast, within the Stambruges forest.

+It is crossed from south to northeast by the Blaton-Ath canal and is bordered at its far southern edge, on a small portion of its territory, by the Nimy-Blaton-Péronnes canal.

+Belœil is also served from west to southeast by the N50 and to the south by the E42, due to its location 26 km from Tournai and 19 km from Mons.

+Municipal sections

 History

 The history of the chateau is nebulous but the original construction of a fort or castle at the site is generally thought to date to the 14th century.
-This site was the seat of the barons of the Ligne family originating from Ligne in Hainault, a place about 8 kilometres from Beloeil.
+This site was the seat of the barons of the Ligne family originating from Ligne in Hainaut, a place about 8 kilometres from Beloeil.
 The earliest recorded baron of the House of Ligne was Fastré de Ligne, signatory to a charter dated 1047 and others of the name mentioned in a charter of Baudouin IV, count of Hainaut, dated to 1123.